ianjeffers/ianjeffers/README.md

 I'm a Software Engineer specializing in Web Development & Machine Learning.
 I love creating and contributing to unique, meaningful projects, utilizing a variety of languages and technologies.

-- 🎓 I'm a recent graduate from University of California San Diego with a B.S. in Cognitive Science with a specialization in Machine Learning & Neural Computation.
+- 💼 Software Engineer II at Walmart Global Tech working on the InHome Platform
-- 💼 My experience includes internships at Amazon Web Services, PairAnything, and ObjectSecurity.
+- 🎓 Graduated from University of California San Diego with a B.S. in Cognitive Science with a specialization in Machine Learning & Neural Computation.
 - 🔭 I’m currently working on a variety of projects, check them out below!

 ## 🚀 Skills
 - Languages: Python, Java, JavaScript, TypeScript, HTML/CSS, SQL, Lua, Matlab, C++
-- Tools/Frameworks: AWS, Azure, Tensorflow, Keras, Flask, Django, Quart, Bootstrap, Numpy, Pandas, Mockito, React, Express, Node, NextJS, LaTeX, Git, Docker, Kubernetes and more...
+- Tools/Frameworks: Azure, AWS, Tensorflow, Keras, Flask, Django, Bootstrap, Numpy, Pandas, Mockito, Jest, React, Express, Node, NextJS, LaTeX, Git, Docker, Kubernetes and more...

 Check out the complete list [here](https://portfolio-bay-nine-53.vercel.app/#skills).